narasimhareddy91/farmers/README.md

 I have used following tech stack to devlop this application

 Java 17 or above

 Spring boot 3.1.3

 MySQL 8.0.34.0

 This is rest based application developed using java spring boot framework.
-I Have implemented JWT role based authorization mechanism.
+I have implemented JWT role based authorization mechanism.

 Sample Curls are provided below